twitter/communitynotes/documentation/ranking-notes.md

 2. Fit matrix factorization model, then assign intermediate note status labels for notes whose intercept terms (scores) are above or below thresholds.
 3. Compute Author and Rater Helpfulness Scores based on the results of the first matrix factorization, then filter out raters with low helpfulness scores from the ratings data as described in [Filtering Ratings Based on Helpfulness Scores](../contributor-scores/#filtering-ratings-based-on-helpfulness-scores).
 4. Re-fit the matrix factorization model on the ratings data that’s been filtered further in step 3.
+5. Compute upper and lower confidence bounds on each note's intercept by adding pseudo-ratings and re-fitting the model with them.
-5. Reconcile scoring results from the Core, Expansion and Coverage models to generate final status for each note.
+6. Reconcile scoring results from the Core, Expansion and Coverage models to generate final status for each note.
-6. Update status labels for any notes written within the last two weeks based the intercept terms (scores) and ratings tags.
+7. Update status labels for any notes written within the last two weeks based the intercept terms (scores) and ratings tags.
 Stabilize helpfulness status for any notes older than two weeks.
-7. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](./#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.
+8. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](./#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 <br/>

 ## What’s New?

+**April 14, 2023**

+- Add additional rule to label more notes "Not Helpful", by computing an upper confidence bound on each note's intercept by adding pseudo-ratings, and marking notes "Not Helpful" if their intercet's upper confidence bound is less than -0.04.
+- Previously, we had different logic to determine which notes were "Not Helpful" depending on whether the note said the Tweet was misleading or not.
+In this change, we apply the same logic to notes that say the Tweet is *not* misleading as was already applied to notes that say the Tweet is misleading.
+- Due to the large change, increment the model version to 1.1 from 1.0.
+- Train models in parallel with multiprocessing, because we are now training multiple models that do not need to all run sequentially.

 **March 13, 2023**